 With the acceleration of personalized medicine, we hope that treatments will one day be tailored to each person’s cancer.
 In oncology, personalized medicine is often guided by results of biomarker testing that can identify specific changes in cancerous cells.
 This testing is also referred to as genomic testing, molecular profiling or tumor profiling, among other names.1 Though biomarker testing has become one of the cornerstones of personalized medicine, especially within oncology, there remain significant challenges when it comes to education, access and reimbursement.2,3,4

-To help improve testing rates, the STEP Program will recognize and fund up to four proposals that demonstrate innovation in the following areas:
+To help improve testing rates, the STEP Program will recognize and fund proposals that demonstrate innovation in the following areas:

-For more information on the STEP Program, including eligibility and requirements, please view the program submission FAQ or read our press release.
-To apply, please click here.
-Of note, you can “save and continue” completing the form as needed until the submission deadline.
+For more information on the STEP Program focused on biomarker testing, please view the program submission FAQ or read our press release.

 Sickle Cell Disease (SCD) Recipients Represent Broad Impact of the Disease

-SCD is a genetic blood disorder that produces abnormal red blood cells which cause ongoing damage to blood vessels and organs.5 It is a lifelong illness that places physical and emotional burdens on patients and their families as they manage issues with work, school and family.
+SCD is a genetic blood disorder which produces abnormal red blood cells that cause ongoing damage to blood vessels and organs.5 It is a lifelong illness that places physical and emotional burdens on patients and their families as they manage issues around work, school and family.

 Through the STEP Program, five organizations received a total of nearly $250,000 for their proposals to improve the lives of people living with the disease.

-Providing adolescents with tools to successfully transition from pediatric to adult care.
+Providing adolescents with tools to succesfullytransition from pediatric to adult care.

-Proposals were evaluated by an external review committee comprised of experts in the fields of advocacy, psychosocial support and multicultural health, as well as an SCD practitioner and patient.
+Proposals were evaluated by experts in the fields of advocacy, psychosocial support and multicultural health, as well as an SCD practitioner and patient.

 Metastatic Breast Cancer (MBC) Recipients Making a Difference

-Approximately 155,000 Americans are living with MBC, a form of cancer that has spread from the breast to other parts of the body such as the brain, bones or liver.
-6,7 At this stage, the disease is incurable and life expectancy drops dramatically.8 An MBC diagnosis can be overwhelming, and people living with the disease face many unique challenges.
+Approximately 155,000 people in the US are living with MBC, a form of cancer that has spread from the breast to other parts of the body, such as the brain, bones, or liver.6,7 At this stage, the disease is incurable and life expectancy drops dramatically.8 An MBC diagnosis can be overwhelming, and people living with the disease face many unique challenges.